-A single tree will give off 265 litres of water per day in evaporation
+A single tree can give off 265 litres of water per day in transpiration.

 At birth, water accounts for approximately 80 percent of an infant’s body weight.

-Australia’s major artesian basin is the Great Artesian Basin (GAB) which is 1711 million km2 and can discharge approximately 1500ML/day
+Australia’s major artesian (confined groundwater) basin is the Great Artesian Basin (GAB) which is 1711 million km2 and can discharge approximately 1500ML/day.

 Drinking adequate amounts of water can decrease the risk of certain types of cancers, including colon cancer, bladder cancer, and breast cancer.